Beyond Belief (memoir)

 Beyond Belief: My Secret Life Inside Scientology and My Harrowing Escape is a 2013 memoir by Jenna Miscavige Hill.
 The book was co-written with Lisa Pulitzer.
-It details her experience growing up as a third-generation Scientologist and her interactions with uncle David Miscavige and aunt Shelly Miscavige.
+It details her experience growing up as a third-generation Scientologist and her interactions with her uncle, David Miscavige, and her aunt, Shelly Miscavige.

 Summary

 Hill spent her early childhood at a ranch with about eighty other children and only saw her parents a few hours a week.
-The children did the majority of the renovations on the site and they learned how to read and write in classrooms.
-The ranch is where Hill signed the billion year contract with the Sea Org.
+The children did the majority of the renovations on the site, and they learned to read and write in the classrooms.
+The ranch is where Hill signed the billion-year contract with the Sea Org.
 At seven, Hill became the Medical Liaison Officer, providing vitamins and basic medical treatment to her classmates.
-Hill eventually gets to spend a few weeks with her mother in Clearwater, Florida, where she takes the Key To Life course.
-She had difficulty remembering what she had learned during this time and has to redo the course when she is 11.
+Hill eventually spent a few weeks with her mother in Clearwater, Florida, where she took the Key To Life course.
+She had difficulty remembering what she had learned during this time and had to redo the course when she was 11.
 At 12, Hill moves to Clearwater and joins the Commodore's Messenger Organization (CMO).

-Her mother ends up being sent to the Rehabilitation Project Force (RPF) for having an affair and she goes through her mother's possessions with her father as she is expected to stay in the program for years.
-Hill's brother also ends up being put in the RPF.
-He tries to leave the Sea Org and she is asked to convince him to stay, with their conversation being recorded.
-Despite this intervention, he ends up leaving Scientology.
+Her mother ends up being sent to the Rehabilitation Project Force (RPF) for having an affair, and she goes through her mother's possessions with her father as she is expected to stay in the program for years.
+Hill's brother is also placed in the RPF.
+He tries to leave the Sea Org, and she is asked to convince him to stay, with their conversation being recorded.
+Despite this intervention, he leaves Scientology.
 Hill also has a conversation with Mark Rathbun, who tells her that her mother will be declared a suppressive person.
-He arranges for her to meet with her mother and she convinces her to stay in Scientology.
+He arranges for her to meet with her mother, and she convinces her to stay in Scientology.

 When Hill is 15, she becomes friends with a boy named Martino.
 He questions many Scientology beliefs and finds it odd that she spends so little time with her parents.
-Other people notice that they are close and force them to spend less time together.
-She requests a transfer back to the ranch to reduce the temptation to have a relationship with a non-Sea Org member, as this would be prohibited.
+Others notice that they are close and force them to spend less time together.
+She requests a transfer back to the ranch to reduce the temptation to form a relationship with a non-Sea Org member, as such a relationship would be prohibited.
 Instead of having her transfer approved, her request is read aloud at a CMO meeting and mocked.
 She is punished for fraternizing with Martino and put on MEST work.
 When she tries to contact her parents, she is forbidden from doing so.
-Hill does not feel her treatment is fair and gets frustrated with constantly being called evil.
+Hill does not feel her treatment is fair and gets frustrated with being constantly called evil.
 Eventually, Hill becomes a CMO member in good standing once again.
 She then becomes a Flag Crew Programs Operator, managing hotels for public Scientologists.